 If you do choose to use glue or adhesive, avoid putting it directly into the hair.
-Position the glue directly in front of your hairline so there is less likelihood of the hair being pulled out.
+Position the glue directly in front of your hairline so the hair is less likely to be pulled out.
 Also use a more mild glue like Got2b Glued Freeze Spray and cover your hair with a wig cap.

 Remove a glued on wig gently, don’t yank or tear it off.

 Can I Sleep in My Lace Front Wig?

 I recommend wrapping the hair in a scarf or sleep cap.
 This will help keep the hair in place when moving your head around against your pillowcase.
 Finger comb it out gently in the morning and re-secure any edges that have lifted.

 Lace front wigs are wigs with lace at the front of the wig cap with each hair strand tied by hand, as opposed to hair wefts sewn all the way around the cap.